c0D3M/Graph_Algorithms/Misc/README.md

 So at each node we have option to visit  neighbour and relax their cost if possible(current fuel capacity is good enough).
 Another option is to fuel up by 1 unit.
 All test cases passes.

+**Fb Hacker Cub 2020 Qualification Round**
+Running on Fumes
+Chapter 1 nodes are on x-axis, so we can simply use sliding window of m past station.
+Chapter 2 is like graph, we can do graph modelling.
+Answer seems correct but Case 17 is getting seg fault.
+Anyway idea seems same as above problems.